levelup-enterprises/levelup-php/README.md

    - Router only allows page request to pages in templates directory
    - Source folder can be changed in config file

-4. Add pages/views to the templates directory
+4. Add pages/views to the templates directory (examples under templates)
    - Add a new directory for every page.
      - _Must include an index.php file_